patrick-crawford/WEB422-Backup/graded-work.md

 We have planned six (6) tests during the term.

-The duration of each test will be less than 20 minutes.
+The duration of each test will be 30-35 minutes.
 Each test will be worth 10% of your final course grade.
 All tests will be hand-written, and will happen sometime during the class timeslot.
 The total value of all tests will be 50%.

 If you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness or other reasons happen occasionally.
 As a result, you can miss up to one (1) test, without suffering the loss of grades.